Sa1miakki/Modlist-Spoof/README.md

 # Modlist-Spoof
-mods id must be different
+mods id must be different, that stand for mods folder's name